 Consistent with the determination of the applicable PST/IST program requirements, the NRC inspector will review the plant-specific PST/IST program documentation for consistency with the PST/IST program description provided in the design certification DCD/FSAR and COL FSAR as accepted in the applicable NRC SERs.
 This will include review of the scope of the PST/IST program and the specified safety functions, surveillance tests, and test parameters and intervals.

 The NRC inspector will typically conduct a sampling inspection of the PST/IST program established by the licensee for pumps, valves, and dynamic restraints.
 The inspector should select three to five safety systems as an initial sample.
 The selected systems should contain a variety of pump and valve types to the extent possible.
 The selection process should emphasize plant risk associated with potential failures of pumps, valves and dynamic restraints.
-A selection of 4 pumps, valves, and dynamic restraints is recommended.
+A selection of 4 pumps, 10 to 20 valves, and 7 to 15 dynamic restraints is recommended.
 Where the nuclear power plant includes pyrotechnic-actuated valves (squib valves) with new designs or high safety significance, the inspector should select squib valves as part of the inspection sample.
 The selection could include pumps and valves in targeted ITAAC.
 The selected dynamic restraints should be of at least three different load classifications and various degrees of accessibility (easy or difficult accessibility).
 For more details, see IP 50090 and IP 70370.

 The sample of pumps, valves, and dynamic restraints may be expanded based on the inspection findings where concerns are raised regarding the capability of specific components to perform their design-basis safety functions.
 As discussed above, the scope of the review of the PST/IST program could be expanded to be consistent with the review of the functional design and qualification program for pumps, valves, and dynamic restraints for a prototype plant of a new nuclear power plant design.